enthdegree/kobo-emacs/BUILD.md

 $ ./helloworld
 Hello world!
 ```
-I accessed the Kobo with usbnet ssh and scp.

 ### Cross-compile dependencies
 Back on the build system, ensure `source build_env.sh` has been run and re-mount `localfs.img` to `$BUILD_SYSROOT`.